imliuyzh/143BManager/README.md

 | ```rl <r> <k>```  | release() | Free ```k``` units of resource ```r```. |
 | ```to```  | timeout() | Change the current running process. |
 | ```in```  | init() | Initialize/reset this program. |

+## Acknowledgments
+This project is originally developed for UC Irvine's CS 143B taught by Prof. Lubomir Bic.
+Its prerequisite is Prof. Nalini Venkatasubramanian's CS 143A.
+Without their classes, I cannot start this project.